May 27, 2020

 Before 2014, they were primarily a responsive organization.
 When farmers reached out to them for assistance they would deliver seeds and training.
 But they found that the demand for help with tree planting projects never ends, and they found that some tree planting strategies are having tremendous impacts on increasing income and food security.
 So perhaps this wasn’t the most efficient way of creating impact.

 They decided to conduct a study into their projects across East Africa.
-By conducting a Progress out of Poverty Index (PPI) study using the mobile data collection and management app TaroWorks, they were better able to identify which areas did and did not have an extreme level of poverty.
+By conducting an M&E assessment study using the mobile data collection and management app TaroWorks, they were better able to identify which areas did and did not have an extreme level of poverty.
 They defined target poverty levels and other key selection criteria, and they were able to identify the zones where they can have the greatest impact on economic resilience and food security.
 In Tanzania, they have refocused their efforts in the central and southern corridors in response to this data.

 This discovery was one of the catalysts for change.